PrideMC/Guardian/Readme.md

-# Guardian Anticheat *Fast-development mode*
+# Guardian Anticheat *(Fast-development mode)*
+**`ARCHIVED: No further recieve development updates.`**

+**Guardian Anticheat, a fast-development, lightweight anticheat for PocketMine-MP.**

-This is a copy of production use of anticheat made by our development.
+This is a copy of production use of anticheat made by our server development.
+Archived due to migrated to the **PrideCore** which is private project.

 We make this open-source to help competitive server to prevent cheating/unfair-advantages.

-If you found this project as helpful, you might want to be supporter [here.](https://supporter.mcpride.tk/)
+*If you found this project as helpful, you might want to be supporter [here.](https://supporter.mcpride.tk/)*

 # TODO:
  * Improve KillAura